Headstone Repair & Monument Restoration in Georgia

 Why is the concrete foundation cracked in half?

 Invasive kudzu vines grow massive underground taproots.
-These roots expand and exert severe vertical leverage that snaps the concrete base.
-We shear the roots and pour a reinforced pad.
+The roots expand and exert severe vertical leverage.
+The mechanical force snaps the concrete base.
+We shear the roots and pour a steel-reinforced pad.

 How do you stop the top block from shifting in the summer?

-Intense heat expands the granite and shears rigid mortar joints.
-We clean the joint and bind the blocks using a flexible monument resin that absorbs thermal expansion.
+Intense solar heat expands massive granite blocks.
+This thermal movement shears rigid mortar joints.
+We clean the joint and bind the blocks with a flexible monument resin.

 Need a Headstone Repaired or Restored in Georgia?